quagliero/chumbo-ui/README.md

 You need one full year in the league to qualify for the Tiers (during your inaugural season you will be locked into Tier 3).

+The Chumbo winner automatically gets placed in Tier 1 (at position 4 if they were not a Tier 1 team).

 The [scumbo](#scumbo) automatically gets placed in Tier 3, this shift down results in every other team moving up 1 spot.

 ## Division selection
 There are 4 divisions in the league and they each contain 3 teams.
 Each division is made up of one team from each of the tiers.
-Divisions are chosen in a snake-style draft order by the teams in Tier 1.
+Divisions are chosen in a standard draft order by the teams in Tier 1.
 There are no restrictions on whether you pick a team from Tier 2 or Tier 3 first, but you have to have one from each.

 1. Tier 1.1
 2. Tier 1.2
 3. Tier 1.3
 4. Tier 1.4
-5. Tier 1.4
+5. Tier 1.1
-6. Tier 1.3
+6. Tier 1.2
-7. Tier 1.2
+7. Tier 1.3
-8. Tier 1.1
+8. Tier 1.4

 The division draft traditionally happens over a few days in March/April.